bnb-chain/BEPs/BEP5.md

 ## 1. Summary

-This BEP describes an improvement to the [BEP-2 Token standard](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) to add resources for token management on the Binance Chain.
+This BEP describes an improvement to the [BEP-2 Token standard](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) to add resources for tokens on Binance Chain.

 ## 2. Abstract